sanvi-b/Real-Time-Competitor-Strategy-Tracker-for-E-commerce/README.md

 **3. Configure API Keys**
 This project requires the following API keys for functionality:

-1. Grog API Key: To generate strategic recommendations.
+1. Groq API Key: To generate strategic recommendations.
 2. Slack Webhook URL: To send notifications.

 Steps:

-1. Obtain Grog API Key:
+1. Obtain Groq API Key:

-(i) Sign up for a Grog account at groq.com.
+(i) Sign up for a Groq account at groq.com.

-(ii) Get your API key from the Grog dashboard.
+(ii) Get your API key from the Groq dashboard.

 (iii) Add the API key to the app.py file.